daviddalpiaz/r4sl/05-reg-sl.md

 To summarize:

-- **Underfitting models:** *High* Train MSE, *High* Test MSE.
+- **Underfitting models:** *High* Train RMSE, *High* Test RMSE.
 Seen in `fit_1` and `fit_2`.
-- **Overfitting models:** *Low* Train MSE, *High* Test MSE.
+- **Overfitting models:** *Low* Train RMSE, *High* Test RMSE.
 Seen in `fit_4` and `fit_5`.

+So, we say that a model is overfitting if there exists a less complex model with higher Train RMSE, but lower Test RMSE.

 A number of notes on these results:

 - The labels of under and overfitting are *relative* to the best model see, `fit_3`.
-- The train RMSE is guarantee to follow this non-increasing pattern.
+- The train RMSE is guaranteed to follow this non-increasing pattern.
 The same is not true of test RMSE.
 Here we see a nice U-shaped curve.
 There are theoretical reasons why we should expect this, but that is on average.
 Because of the randomness of one test-train split, we may not always see this result.
 Re-perform this analysis with a different seed value and the pattern may not hold.
 We will discuss why we expect this next chapter.
 We will discuss how we can help create this U-shape much later.
 - Often we expect train RMSE to be lower than test RMSE.
 Again, due to the randomness of the split, you may get lucky and this will not be true.

 A final note on the analysis performed here; we paid no attention whatsoever to the "assumptions" of a linear model.
 We only sought a model that **predicted** well, and paid no attention to a model for **explaination**.
 Hypothesis testing did not play a role in deciding the model, only prediction accuracy.
 Collinearity?
 We don't care.
 Assumptions?
 Still don't care.
 Diagnostics?
 Never heard of them.
 (These statements are a little over the top, and not completely true, but just to drive home the point that we only care about prediction.
 Often we latch onto methods that we have seen before, even when they are not needed.)